Chicago police unions call for Cook County State's Attorney Kimberly Foxx to resign

 The appearance of alleged impropriety is compounded by the fact that this case was not on the regularly scheduled court call, the public had no reasonable notice or opportunity to view these proceedings, and the dismissal was done abruptly at what has been called an “emergency” hearing,” an IPBA statement read.

-Foxx has defended her decision and has not indicated she has any intention of resigning.
+Foxx has defended her decision and has not indicated she has any intention of resigning, telling Fox News in a statement, "“I was elected by the people of Cook County to pursue community safety, prevent harm, and uphold the values of fairness and equal justice.
+I’m proud of my record in doing that, and I plan to do so through the end of my term and, if the people so will it, into the future.”

+Others in the Foxx camp have taken to defending her, as well.
 Brendan Shiller, a Chicago lawyer supportive of Foxx but not representing her, told Fox News, “They are using the Jussie Smollet case as a thin veil to protest the Cook County State's Attorney's criminal justice reform, and as an excuse to push a racist agenda of locking up black and brown people for even the most minimalist of crimes."

 CLICK HERE TO GET THE FOX NEWS APP

-He defended her record amid the torrent of protest and rancor from the police community.
+He touted her record amid the torrent of protest and rancor from the police community.

 “Since Foxx took office, violent crime in the County is down in part because her office is focusing on violent crime and resolutions that are alternative to incarceration--but law enforcement homicide clearance rates are still abysmal, because a large portion of law enforcement cares more about locking up black men than they care about solving violent crimes," Shiller said.